Ahmedsamy96/Arabic-Dialects-Detector/README.md

 - To perform preprocessing in this task was a challenge to clean Arabic languages for the first time not like the traditional ways of dealing with English text.
-- After looking at the dataframe many times I noticed the main issues, the data have to be clean of them: a- Emoji's (will not be useful for the model). b- An English word repeated many times in the text which is starting with (http). c- Converting the labels (dialect) to be numerical to be ready for the model training.
+- After looking at the dataframe many times I noticed the main issues, the data have to be clean of them:
+    a.
+Emoji's (will not be useful for the model).
+    b.
+An English word repeated many times in the text which is starting with (http).
+    c.
+Converting the labels (dialect) to be numerical to be ready for the model training.

 **Note**: I also showed up the classes balance to deal with this in the Model training task.